 Highlights of a trip to Colmar in Autumn

 If you only visit one museum in Colmar, make it the Musée d’Unterlinden, housed in a former Dominican monastery.
 It holds paintings by Renoir, Picasso and other great artists.
 In the autumn the red foliage draped over the Gothic arches in the courtyard is a work of art in itself.

 There’s also a cellar filled with huge wine barrels and an old wine press.
 Alsace is a well-known winemaking region, and the vineyards outside of Colmar are in their full splendour in the autumn, so this is another great reason to visit at this time of year.

-Also, visit the area known as La Petite Venise (“Little Venice”) is filled with little canals, and a boat ride through here is certainly worthwhile, even if the architecture is somewhat different than what you'd see in Venice.
+Also, visit the area known as La Petite Venise (“Little Venice”) is filled with little canals, and a boat ride through here is certainly worthwhile, even if the architecture is somewhat different than what you’d see in cities like Seville or Venice.

 The Routes des Vins is a popular network of trails through the vineyards that can be done either on foot or by bicycle as a day trip from Colmar.

 Other France destinations include the Loire Valley and the western coast.
 See all our favourite France road trip ideas here.